 This is the one dish I was always afraid to attempt.
 Why?
 Because it’s a staple in Louisiana and everyone who eats it will critique it.
-I have posted previously about Hubby’s cooking prowess and how he is a fan of Food Network‘s Alton Brown.
-Hubby shared Alton Brown’s recipe for seafood gumbo with me a few years ago and I rigged it.
+I took the recipe of Food Network‘s Alton Brown and rigged it.

-This recipe is simple and produces a fantastic outcomme.
+This recipe is simple and produces a fantastic outcome.
 How do I know?
 Because the best cook that I know ate mine and said so…my maternal grandmother!

 - 8 fluid ounces vegetable oil